kevinderonde/Smart-Remote-Scene-Selector/README.md

-# Smart-Remote-Scene-Selector
-Control up to 10 Home Assistant scenes using any remote or buttons with a counter logic.
-Each press cycles through scenes forward or backward.
-Simple setup — just link two entities for + and –, add your scenes, and enjoy instant scene switching with one remote.
+# 🎛️ Smart Remote Scene Selector

+Easily control up to **10 Home Assistant scenes** using any remote or two button entities.
+Each press increases or decreases a counter that switches between scenes — simple, fast, and elegant.

+---

+## ⚙️ Features
+- Control up to **10 scenes** with a single remote
+- Works with **any button or switch entity**
+- **Cycle through scenes** forward (+) or backward (–)
+- No complex setup or coding required
+- Includes visual names and emoji icons for clarity

+---

+## 🧩 Installation

+1. Create a counter helper named: